evansobkowicz/rubymotion-snippets/README.md

 ### Notes

-- this is not a RubyMotion app, just a collection of code snippets to be used in RubyMotion projects.
+This is not a RubyMotion app, just a collection of code snippets to be used in RubyMotion projects.

 ## Contributing